herdeiro/iceberg-extensions/README.md

 # iceberg-extensions
-Extend support for other tools in Apache Iceberg
+Add support for other tools in Apache Iceberg